domamaric/T470-ThinkPad-Hackintosh/README.md

 ## Installation Instructions :pushpin:

-This build supports `OpenCore` 1.0.5 bootloader. **Do not** use it with `Clover`.
+This build supports `OpenCore` 1.0.5 boot-loader. **Do not** use it with `Clover`.

 1. **Prerequisites**:
    - A ThinkPad T470 laptop with same specs.
    - A macOS USB installer.
    - A UEFI-compatible boot method.
+   - **Important** [corpnewt GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) for SMIOS configuration as current `config.plist` contains zeros.

 2. **Steps**:
    1. Download and extract the latest **OpenCorePkg** version and create a bootable USB installer.
 Detailed steps are provided in [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) which I recommend reading.
+   2. Follow [Dortania OpenCore](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo) on how to generate `PlatformInfo`.
-   2. Replace the EFI folder on your USB installer with the one from this repository.
+   3. Replace the EFI folder on your USB installer with the one from this repository.
-   3. Boot into the USB installer and perform a fresh macOS installation.
-When greeted with bootloader, press `SPACE` to display install option (usally named `OPENCORE (dmg)` or `USB DEVICE (dmg)`)
+   4. Boot into the USB installer and perform a fresh macOS installation.
+When greeted with boot-loader, press `SPACE` to display install option (usually named `OPENCORE (dmg)` or `USB DEVICE (dmg)`).
-   4. Once macOS is installed, mount the EFI partition from installation medium to macOS drive.
+   5. Once macOS is installed, mount the EFI partition from installation medium to macOS drive.
 Reboot and boot from the newly installed macOS drive.

 3. **Post-installation**:
    - Make sure to configure any necessary kexts or settings depending on your specific model (such as Wi-Fi and audio).